 Xylulose 5-phosphate, a product of the pentose phosphate pathway, is a recently discovered regulatory molecule.
 It stimulates glycolysis and inhibits gluconeogenesis by controlling the levels of fructose 2,6-bisphosphate in the liver.

 When blood glucose levels increase, e.g. after a meal high in carbohydrates, the activation of glycolysis and hexose monophosphate pathway occurs in the liver.
 Xylulose 5-phosphate produced activates protein phosphatase 2A, that, as previously said, dephosphorylates PFK-2/FBPase-2, thus inhibiting FBPase-2 and stimulating PFK-2.
 This leads to an increase in the concentration of fructose 2,6-bisphosphate, and then to the inhibition of gluconeogenesis and stimulation of glycolysis, resulting in increased production of acetyl-CoA, the main substrate for lipid synthesis.
 At the same time, an increase in flow through the hexose monophosphate shunt occurs, leading to the production of NADPH, a source of electrons for lipid synthesis.
 Finally, PP2A also dephosphorylates carbohydrate-responsive element-binding protein or ChREBP, a transcription factor that activates the expression of hepatic genes for lipid synthesis.
 Therefore, in response to an increase in blood glucose levels, lipid synthesis is stimulated.

 It is therefore evident that xylulose 5-phosphate is a key regulator of carbohydrate and fat metabolism.

 Besides the aforementioned pyruvate, the major gluconeogenic precursors are lactate, glycerol, the majority of the amino acids, and, more generally, any compound that can be converted to pyruvate or oxaloacetate.

-Glycerol is released by hydrolysis of triglycerides in adipose tissue, and of glycerophospholipids.
+Glycerol is released by lipolysis in adipose tissue.
 With the exception of propionyl-CoA, it is the only part of the lipid molecule that can be used for de novo synthesis of glucose in animals.

 Glycerol enters gluconeogenesis, or glycolysis, depending on the cellular energy charge, as dihydroxyacetone phosphate or DHAP, whose synthesis occurs in two steps.